HKiOnline/dftui/docs/characters_json_format.md

 Fate Condensed tells that "stunts are the cool techniques, tricks, or bits of equipment that make characters unique and interesting."

-Stunts in the JSON-format characters sheet are stored in an array of objects called stunts.
-Each object represent one stunt.
+Stunts in the JSON-format character sheet are stored in an array of objects called stunts.
+Each object represents one stunt.
 Each stunt has title and description.
 Title is a string, used as a display name.
-Description is a free form string, longer explanation what the stunt accomplishes.
+Description is a free-form string, a longer explanation of what the stunt accomplishes.

 Below is an example of stunts array with one stunt with its title and description empty, which is the default.
 Each character has typically three stunts.
 All character spirit types use the same format.